animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Well, enter one of {sdg-name}'s other features, leveraging Spring’s core infrastructure for configuration convenience: property placeholders and Spring Expression Language (SpEL) expressions.
+Well, enter one of Spring Data for GemFire's other features, leveraging Spring’s core infrastructure for configuration convenience: property placeholders and Spring Expression Language (SpEL) expressions.